jmrapp1/Lambda-Warmer/README.md

 ## Deployment

 Deployment is easy.
 Run `npm run deploy` to create/update a CloudFront stack for the warming lambda.
+This automatically creates and starts the warming schedule

 ## Handling Warming Calls From The Invoked Lambdas Side